 Consequently, a potential medical role of zinc for the treatment of Covid-19 has been highlighted.
 Currently, however, there is no evidence that taking zinc will protect against Covid-19 or make the disease milder.
 Nevertheless, epitomizing the role of zinc for the human body is certainly worthwhile.

-Zinc is defined as a trace mineral as the body only needs very minimal amounts to satisfy its requirements.
+Zinc is defined as a trace mineral as the body only needs very small amounts to satisfy its requirements.
 It is an essential mineral for microorganisms, plants, and animals.
 Zinc plays numerous roles in the human body and is necessary for many enzymes that are essential for vital chemical reactions.

 Compared to adults, infants, children, adolescents, pregnant, and lactating women have increased requirements for zinc (1).